HwWobbe/MwsH/ReadMe.md

     - plan for this
       - collect GitHub notes into a ConText that can then be used in AsksH
         - Privacy may require the use of offLine ( local) ) tools
+          - evaluate the use of CoPilot in thiese ConText(s)

 - "architecture" chat should follow OnTheList needs
   - accept "inevitably needed", but must be SoWed